Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Experiments

 The results are presented in \figureref{fig:lls} with additional details in \sectionref{sec:lls_plots_section}.

 Both F-Muon and S-Muon converge faster to lower loss values and achieve lower Frobenius norms of the full gradient than NSGD, Muon, or SignSGD.

-\subsection{CIFAR-10 airbench}
+\subsection{CIFAR-10 Airbench}

 We evaluate the algorithms on the CIFAR-10 airbench \citep{cifar2023airbench}.
-To assess the impact of the mixing parameter $\alpha$, we first run F-Muon for different values of $\alpha$ using hyperparameters tuned for vanilla Muon by Keller Jordan: \texttt{lr=0.24(1 - step/total\_steps)}, \texttt{momentum=0.65}, \texttt{nesterov=True} with weight normalization.
+To assess the impact of the mixing parameter $\alpha$ in (\ref{eq:nsgd_muon_update}), we first run F-Muon for different values of $\alpha$ using hyperparameters tuned for vanilla Muon by Keller Jordan: \texttt{lr=0.24(1 - step/total\_steps)}, \texttt{momentum=0.65}, \texttt{nesterov=True} with weight normalization after each weight update.
 We perform 10 repetitions for each $\alpha$ value and record the accuracy after 8 epochs of training (\figureref{fig:muon_alphas}).

 Next, we tune F-Muon specifically with $\alpha = 0.5$, obtaining optimal hyperparameters \texttt{lr=0.4(1 - step/total\_steps)}, \texttt{momentum=0.6}, \texttt{nesterov = True}.
 Tuned F-Muon achieves $94.02 \pm 0.13\%$ validation accuracy after 8 epochs (averaged over 200 runs), matching Muon's accuracy and variance.
 We again measure the validation accuracy as a function of $\alpha$ (\figureref{fig:fmuon_alphas}) and observe that even at $\alpha=0.1$, the accuracy substantially exceeds that of vanilla NSGD.